-Join Lisa Bock for an in-depth discussion in this video Creating key pairs for the Diffie-Hellman algorithm, part of Essentials of Cryptography and Network Security.
+Join Lisa Bock for an in-depth discussion in this video Creating key pairs for the Diffie-Hellman algorithm, part of Learning Cryptography and Network Security.

 - I'm here in the exercise files, 03_03_DiffieHellman.
 I've opened it in Excel, and I'm just gonna show you the exact same example that we just walked through.
 If we look here, on the left hand side, you see the Non-Secret Values.
 P is a Prime Number.
 And as you can see, we've selected 17. g, this is the Base.
 It's a Prime Number, but it is Smaller than P.